 We've created teacher-friendly specifications based on extensive research and engagement with the teaching community.
 They're designed to be straightforward and accessible so that you can tailor the delivery of the course to suit your needs.
 We aim to encourage learners to become responsible for their own learning, confident in discussing ideas, innovative and engaged.
 We provide a range of support services designed to help you at every stage, from preparation through to the delivery of our specifications.
 This includes:

-- A wide range of high-quality creative resources including:

-- Delivery Guides

-- Transition Guides

-- Topic Exploration Packs

-- Lesson Elements

-- ...and much more.

-- Access to Subject Advisors to support you through the transition and throughout the lifetime of the specification.

-- CPD/Training for teachers including events to introduce the qualifications and prepare you for first teaching.

-- Active Results our free results analysis service to help you review the performance of individual learners or whole schools.

-- ExamBuilder our new free online past papers service that enables you to build your own test papers from past OCR exam questions can be found on the website at:
+- A wide range of high-quality creative resources including: - Delivery Guides - Transition Guides - Topic Exploration Packs - o Lesson Elements - o ...and much more. - Access to subject specialists to support you through the transition and throughout the lifetimes of the specifications. - CPD/Training for teachers including events to introduce the qualifications and prepare you for first teaching. - Active Results our free results analysis service to help you review the performance of individual learners or whole schools. - ExamCreator our new online past papers service that enables you to build your own test papers from past OCR exam questions.

-www.ocr.org.uk/exambuilder

 All AS Level qualifications offered by OCR are accredited by Ofqual, the Regulator for qualifications offered in England.
-The accreditation number for OCR's AS Level in Mathematics A is QN603/0933/7.
+The accreditation number for OCR's AS Level in Mathematics A is QN603/0933/7